 What About the Best Fence Miter Saw Stand?

-Depending upon whether you get the Best Fence base model or the tricked out Pro mode, you’ll spend anywhere from $330 to $1100.
-Clearly this tool doesn’t target entry-level users!
+Depending upon whether you get the Best Fence bench mount system or the tricked-out Pro model, you’ll spend anywhere from $399 to $1400+.
+Clearly, this tool doesn’t target entry-level users!

 We haven’t yet reviewed this system in-house.
 However, having used well over a dozen stands, we can make some quick observations regarding this system.
-First, your minimum cost for a Fastcap model with wheels is $438.
-If you want dual 64-inch fences, that goes up to $548.
-The Pro models raise prices by $100 for precision adjustment blocks to raise and lower your material to meet the exact miter saw table height.
+First, your minimum cost for a Fastcap Best Fence Pro model with wheels is $803.79.
+If you want dual 64-inch fences, that price goes up.
+The Pro models feature precision cut length indicators and stops as well as anodized fences.